Sakshamyadav8698/Maverick/DOCUMENTATION.md

 website or app which sells and delivers products online by creating Login/Signup part and adding more products and payment settings.

-SYSTEM REQUIREMENTS
--SOFTWARE USED
-Python - Spyder(anaconda3) with FILE HANDLING
--MODULES USED
-tkinter
-math
-random
-os
--HARDWARE USED
-Device (Which supports software)